 - Don’t open or download any attachments.

-If you do fall for a scam email
+What if you do fall for a scam email?

-If you unwittingly give a digital scammer access to your personal or financial information or lose money to a scam, take the following steps;
+Look, nobody's perfect, and these scams are designed specifically to trick you, so if you do fall victim to one, don't beat yourself up.
+If you think you've unwittingly given a digital scammer access to your personal or financial information, or have lost money to a scam, take the following steps:

-- Get in contact with relevant organisations and secure your accounts.
+- Get in contact with relevant organisations (e.g. your bank or credit card provider) and secure your accounts.

 - Report any financial losses to your bank.
 In some cases you may be refunded under rules protecting consumers victimised by authorised push payment scams, also called bank transfer scams.